Stroop Task

 - Verify

-expected_answermatches how participants naturally speak colors - Extend practice trials with clearer feedback
+expected_answermatches how participants naturally say colors - Extend practice trials with clearer feedback

 - Increase